UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Put "LOOTPLOT DEMO" text top right,
 - so people (A) can tell what the game is if viewing screenshots, and (B) understand that its a demo version

-- SPELLING ERROR: "targetted" should be spelled "targeted"

 - When you hover an item, and use WASD to move, the item hover stays the same.